MrTomiCZ/simplebashscripts/README.md

 there might be other scripts here n there but wtv lol

 ### *****************************************************
-THE FOLLOWING SECTIONS HAVE NOT BEEN TESTED AND/OR MAY NOT BE COMPLETE!
+THE FOLLOWING SECTIONS HAVE NOT BEEN TESTED AND MAY NOT BE COMPLETE!

 CONTINUE AT YOUR OWN RISK
 ### *****************************************************